syncfusion-content/xamarin-docs/Xamarin/SfChart/charttitle.md

 ![](charttitle_images/charttitle_img1.png)

-## Text Alignment
+## Text alignment

-You can align the title text content to the Start, Center or End of the title using the `TextAlignment` property of the `ChartTitle`.
+You can align the text of the title to start, center, or end of the title using the `TextAlignment` property of the `ChartTitle`.

 {% tabs %}